nautobot/nautobot-chatops-cookiecutter/README.md

 Below are the steps outlined in detail for getting started along with various tips and tricks that may be beneficial.

+| Przemek: I would simplify this sentence to: "Below are the detailed steps for getting started, along with various tips and tricks."

 ## Generating a New Nautobot Chatops Plugin

 Let's walk you through baking a **nautobot-chatops-plugin** cookie.

+| Przemek: Add description of what the below table shows.

 | Setting                         | Description                                                                                     |
 | ------------------------------- | ----------------------------------------------------------------------------------------------- |